 Commuters silhouetted inside the Oculus, white ribs overhead like a whale's skeleton.
 Black-and-white — the building earns it.

 Home ground.
-London, Northumberland, and the quiet corners in between.
+Travel photography across London, Northumberland, and the quiet corners in between.

 An autumn path in the old country.
 Copper leaves, a wooden rail, quiet — the opposite of everything else in this feed.